Skip to main content

 Legal duty to assess value

-We have included below an illustrative approach, which the trustee boards of relevant schemes may wish to use to comply with their legal duties and to meet the related standards in the DC code but different methods are likely to be appropriate depending on the scheme.
+We have included below an illustrative approach that the trustee boards of relevant schemes may wish to use to comply with their legal duties and to meet the value for member standards in the code of practice.
+However, different methods are likely to be appropriate depending on the scheme.
 In particular, less complex schemes with a small number of members may find that it is proportionate to take a simplified approach.

-Whatever approach you choose, you should document the steps you take and be prepared to show in the chair’s statement that you have followed a proper process that has taken account of all relevant factors.
-This should include an explanation of how and why you have reached your conclusions.
+Whatever approach you choose, you should document the steps you take.
+You must explain the steps you have taken to assess value for members in your chair’s statement.
+This should include explaining how and why you have reached your conclusions.

 You need include in your assessment only those services that members pay for, or where members share the cost with the employer.
 Even where members cover only a small proportion of the overall cost of a service or bundle of services, you still need to assess the value for members of those services.
-As set out in the DC code, we expect you to explain the basis of any cost sharing when you report on your assessment in the chair’s statement.
+You should explain the basis of any cost sharing when you report on your assessment in the chair’s statement.

 Broader elements of good value